khalilfazal/bookmarksToKML/readme.md

 On the bottom left, click "Export bookmarks": https://www.google.com/bookmarks/bookmarks.html?hl=en

-After downloading the html file, run this script on it to generate a KML.
+After downloading the html file, run this script on it to generate a KML file per bookmark label.

 It's hacky and doesn't work on all of them, but it kinda works.